“There was a song in this forest, too, but it was a savage song, whispering of madness and tearing and rage.”

 As for the Agnieska herself, the author evolves this character from “messy and clumsy” to “wild and unrestrained,” and it was a perspective shift that I loved: Agnieska turns her supposed weaknesses into strengths, and that made her journey of empowerment and love all the more satisfying for me.
 Not to mention, her strong female friendship with Kasia was heart-warming to see as it further strengthened this character’s values.

-Now for a few (negligible) critiques, I wish there had been a longer setup at the start of this story.
-I highly appreciated its buildup and momentum as Agnieska grew into a strong, confident, and self-aware heroine, but because her story kicks in only around the point that she meets the Dragon, their relationship felt almost insta-lovey and abrupt.
+Now as for a few negligible critiques, I wish there had been a gradual setup at the start of this story.
+I highly appreciated its buildup and momentum as Agnieska grew into a strong, confident, and self-aware heroine, but because her story kicks in only around the point that she meets the Dragon, their initial dynamic felt a tad jarring and confusing.

-Similarly, the fact that Agnieska’s self-awareness does not extend as deeply to her family as it did to her lover or best friend made it appear as though she was born out of thin air.
+Similarly, the fact that Agnieska’s self-awareness does not extend as deeply to her family as it did to her lover or best friend made it appear as though she didn’t have a past.
 Agnieska reflects upon her sadness of being torn away from home only rarely (and her family were minor characters who did not contribute much to her evolution), and that made me think the author had missed a chunk of Agnieska’s foundation as a character.

-Nonetheless, this book is a thrilling standalone with strong characters, decisive morals, creepy world-building, and a triumphant finish.
-It would have benefited from a stronger family element to round out Agnieska’s character, but it was otherwise a full and diverse meal that left me intrigued from start to finish.
+Nitpciks aside, this book is a thrilling standalone with strong characters, decisive morals, creepy world-building, and a triumphant finish.
+It would have benefited from a stronger family element to round out Agnieska’s character, but it was otherwise a full and diverse meal that left me wholly satisfied in the end.

 “But she hadn’t been able to take root.
 She’d remembered the wrong things, and forgotten too much.
 She’d remembered how to kill and how to hate, and she’d forgotten how to grow.”